 4. Compromised, weak, or stolen credentials

-Weak or compromised usernames and passwords are a leading cause of security breaches, so clear guidelines for users are necessary to ensure that the proper steps are taken.
+Weak passwords or compromised credentials are a leading cause of security breaches, so clear guidelines for users are necessary to ensure that the proper steps are taken.
 Credentials should not be shared between employees or across devices, as this makes it easier for hackers to turn a single breach into a much larger issue.
-Two-factor identification and password managers can also help to ensure that everyone in your organization is aware of the implicit vulnerabilities of weak credentials.
+Two-factor identification and password managers can also help to ensure that everyone in your organization is aware of the implicit vulnerabilities of weak encryption and poorly secured passwords.

 5. Insider threats